Le Parfum d'Yvonne

 Le Parfum d'Yvonne (lit.
 'The Perfume of Yvonne') is a 1994 French romantic drama written by Patrice Leconte and based on the story by Patrick Modiano and directed by Leconte.
 It stars Hippolyte Girardot, Richard Bohringer and Sandra Majani.

 Plot

-In Switzerland in the 1950s Victor (Hippolyte Girardot) a French expatriate falls in love with Yvonne (Sandra Majani), an aspiring actress.
-Yvonne's protector Dr. Rene Meinthe (Jean-Pierre Marielle), becomes involved in their courtship set against a background of wealth and decadence.
+In Switzerland in the 1950s Victor a French expatriate falls in love with Yvonne, an aspiring actress.
+Yvonne's protector Dr. Rene Meinthe, becomes involved in their courtship set against a background of wealth and decadence.